metaplex-foundation/developer-hub/src/pages/core/create-asset.md

 To create an Asset use the `createV1` instruction.
 The `createV1` instruction, in addition to setting the basic metadata of the Asset, encompasses the likes of adding your Asset to a collection and assigning plugins which is described a bit [later](#create-an-asset-with-plugins).

-Below is a simple example;
+Below is a simple example:

 {% totem %}
 {% totem-accordion title="Technical Instruction Details" %}